root-project/web/manual/io_custom_classes/index.md

 For ROOT to be able to store a class, it must have a public constructor.

-ROOT currently does not support I/O of `std::shared_ptr`, `std::optional`, `std::variant` and classes with data members of these types.
+ROOT currently does not support I/O of `std::shared_ptr`, `std::optional`, `std::variant` and classes with data members of these types (unless they are marked as "transient").

 ROOT can store and retrieve data members of pointer type but not reference type.